mozilla/cargo-vet/book/src/algorithm.md

 these wouldn't be part of the build graph without dev-dependencies (dev edges) but they are still "real" nodes, and all of their dependencies are "real" and still must form a proper DAG.
-The only packages which can have cycle-causing dev-dependencies, and therefore require a desugarring to produce "fake" nodes, are *workspace members*.
+The only packages which can have cycle-causing dev-dependencies, and therefore require a desugaring to produce "fake" nodes, are *workspace members*.
 These are the packages that will be tested if you run `cargo test --workspace`.

-Actually doing this desugarring is really messy, because a lot of things about the "real" node are still true about the "fake" node, and we generally want to talk about the "real" node and the "fake" node as if they were one thing.
+Actually doing this desugaring is really messy, because a lot of things about the "real" node are still true about the "fake" node, and we generally want to talk about the "real" node and the "fake" node as if they were one thing.
 So we actually just analyze the build graph in two steps.
 To understand how this works, we need to first look at how DAGs are analyzed.

 Any analysis on a [DAG][] generally starts with a [toplogical sort][], which is just a fancy way of saying you do depth-first-search ([DFS][]) on every root and only use a node only after you've searched all its children (this is the post-order, for graph people).
 Note that each iteration of DFS reuses the
 "visited" from the previous iterations, because we only want to visit each node once.

-Also note that knowing the roots is simply an optimization, you can just run DFS on every node and you will get a valid topological order -- we run it for all the workspace members, which includes all of the roots, but none of the test-only packages, which will be useful for identifying test-only packages when we get to our desugarring.
+Also note that knowing the roots is simply an optimization, you can just run DFS on every node and you will get a valid topological order -- we run it for all the workspace members, which includes all of the roots, but none of the test-only packages, which will be useful for identifying test-only packages when we get to our desugaring.
 (You may have workspace members which in fact are only for testing, but as far as `vet` is concerned those are proper packages in their own right -- those packages are however good candidates for a `safe-to-run` policy override.)